RedPitaya/Documentation/appsFeatures/examples/acquisition/acqRF-exm1.rst

 .. note::

     The API code examples don't require the use of the SCPI server.
-Instead the code should be compiled and executed on the Red Pitaya itself (inside Linux OS)
+Instead the code should be compiled and executed on the Red Pitaya itself (inside Linux OS).
     Instructions on how to compile the code and other useful information is :ref:`here <comC>`.